amoin512/DevOps-Projects/Project-1_ToDoList/README.md

 This will:
 - Use the `Dockerfile` to create a Docker image called `todo_list_image:v1`.
-- Set up the working directory as `/app` and copy the contents of the current directory into the container.
+- Sets the base image to `python:3.9-slim` and the working directory as `/app` and copies the contents of the current directory into the container.
 - Run the Python script `ToDoList_Code.py` to start the application.

-3. Tag the Docker Image
+3. Tag the Docker Image to prepare for the Push

 After building the Docker image, you can tag the image for Docker Hub: